USS Newberry: History

-Newberry was laid down under Maritime Commission contract 10 June 1944 by Oregon Shipbuilding Corp., Portland, Oregon; launched 24 August 1944; sponsored by Mrs. Joseph M. McDonald; acquired by the Navy on a loan-charter basis 6 October 1944; and commissioned the next day.
+Newberry was laid down under United States Maritime Commission contract 10 June 1944 by Oregon Shipbuilding Corp., Portland, Oregon; launched 24 August 1944; sponsored by Mrs. Joseph M. McDonald; acquired by the Navy on a loan-charter basis 6 October 1944; and commissioned the next day.

 World War II

 Newberry conducted shakedown off the U.S. West Coast, then departed San Francisco, California, for Hawaii, where she conducted final training in amphibious operations.
 On 31 December 1944 she embarked the 1st Battalion 23rd Marines and their Shore Party A Co 133 NCB plus half of A Co 4th Pioneers--- U.S. 4th Marine Division, and left Pearl Harbor for the invasion of Iwo Jima.
 After landing her Marines, for 10 days following D-day, she took on a total of 439 wounded.
 Speedy medical attention doubtless saved many from certain death.
 Newberry departed Iwo for Guam on the 27th.

 Sailing via Saipan, she embarked part of the U.S. 2d Marine Division at Guam on 8 March 1945, and on the 27th, got underway for the Okinawa operation.
 Standing in reserve, her troops were not needed; and she returned them to Saipan in April.
 Newberry remained there until early in June, then sailed to Espiritu Santo for supplies.
 She returned to Guam 2 July and sailed for San Francisco less than two weeks later, arriving on the 27th.

 The attack transport departed the U.S. West Coast 12 August, carrying replacement troops to the Philippines.
-At Leyte she took on Army units destined for occupation duty in the Japanese home islands, debarked them at Aomori, Honshū, and began “Operation Magic Carpet” duty.
+At Leyte she took on Army units destined for occupation duty in the Japanese home islands, debarked them at Aomori, Honshū, and began "Operation Magic Carpet" duty.
 She sailed 29 September for Iwo Jima, where she took on 2,500 passengers for Saipan.
 Exchanging these for another 2,300 veterans, she stood out from Saipan for San Francisco, arriving 24 October.
 Two weeks later she headed for Okinawa with replacements, and returned to California with still another full load of veterans.